Gruntfuggly/activitusbar/README.md

 ## Configuration

 The buttons are configurable, using `activitusbar.views`.
-This is a object containing view names, with their associated icons.
+This is a array containing objects with names, with their associated icons.
 By default, all standard views are enabled, i.e. Explorer, Search, SCM, Debug and Extensions.
-To hide a button, set it's icon to an empty string (""). *Note: Because of the way configuration is merged, you can't just remove an entry from the object.*

 This extension also rebinds the view selection keys.
 If you have modified the default key bindings, this may be an issue.